Skip to main content

 What Are Sovereign Gold Bonds (SGBs)?

-The Sovereign Gold Bond (SGB) Scheme remains one of the most popular government-backed investment options for individuals looking to gain exposure to gold without physically owning it.
-Managed by the Reserve Bank of India (RBI) on behalf of the Government of India, SGBs are issued several times throughout the financial year under the SGB 2025–26 series.
+The Sovereign Gold Bond (SGB) Scheme has been one of the prominent government-backed investment options for individuals seeking exposure to gold without physically holding the metal.
+Managed by the Reserve Bank of India (RBI) on behalf of the Government of India, Sovereign Gold Bonds combine gold-linked returns with fixed interest income.

 Sovereign Gold Bonds are government securities denominated in grams of gold.
-Instead of purchasing physical gold, investors buy these digital bonds, which represent a specific weight of gold.
+Instead of purchasing physical gold, investors purchase digital bonds that represent a specified quantity of gold.

 Sovereign Gold Bond Upcoming Issues 2025–26